 To programmatically access this property, see IgnoreImportLibrary.

-regsvr32.exe /s $(TargetPath) on the build output, which is valid only on .dll projects.
+Run regsvr32.exe /s $(TargetPath), which is valid only on .dll projects.
 For .exe projects, this property is ignored.
-To register an .exe output, set a postbuild event on the configuration to do the custom registration that is always required for registered .exe files.
+If you want to register an .exe output, set a postbuild event on the configuration to do the custom registration that is always required for registered .exe files.

 To programmatically access this property, see RegisterOutput.

 Registration in Visual Studio has traditionally been done in HKEY_CLASSES_ROOT (HKCR).
-With Windows Vista and later operating systems, to access HKCR you must run Visual Studio in elevated mode.
+With Windows Vista, to access HKCR you must run Visual Studio in elevated mode.
 Developers do not always want to run in elevated mode but still must work with registration.
 Per-user redirection allows you to register without having to run in this mode.

-Per-user redirection forces any writes to HKCR to be redirected to HKEY_CURRENT_USER (HKCU).
+Per-user redirection will force any writes to HKCR to be redirected to HKEY_CURRENT_USER (HKCU).
 If per-user redirection is turned off, it can cause Project Build Error PRJ0050 when the program tries to write to HKCR.

 Link Library Dependencies

-Specifies whether to link the .lib files that are produced by dependent projects.
-Typically, you want to link in the .lib files, but this may not be the case for certain DLLs.
+Gives you the choice of linking in the .lib files that are produced by dependent projects.
+Typically, you will want to link in the .lib file.

-You can also specify a .obj file by providing the file name and relative path, for example "..\..\MyLibProject\MyObjFile.obj".
-If the source code for the .obj file #includes a precompiled header, for example pch.h, then the pch.obj file is located in the same folder as MyObjFile.obj, and you must also add pch.obj as an additional dependency.
+You can also specify a .obj file by providing the file name and relative path, for example ..\..\MyLibProject\MyObjFile.obj.
+If the source code for the .obj file #includes a precompiled header, for example pch.h, then pch.obj file is located in the same folder as MyObjFile.obj and you must also add pch.obj as an additional dependency.